dpi-tta-slides/tech-roles-interviewing/PITCHME.md

 > "Is there anything else I can elaborate on to ensure I’m the best choice?"

-- open ended
+- Open ended
-- address any lingering questions
+- Address any lingering questions
-- double down on your unique strengths.
+- Double down on your unique strengths.
-- last impression is a *lasting* impression
+- Last impression is a *lasting* impression

 ---